hakimsmith/Reviews/README.md

-# Horrific Reviews - A website dedicated to the world of horror movie criticism!
+# Horrific Reviews - A website dedicated to horror movie criticism!

 ## Navigation Bar
 Most pages display a navigation bar that gives the user the ability to navigate to one of two pages: The main menu ("Home") or the list of all movies ("Movies").